minervaliste/Project-Week-3-Data-Thieves/your-project/README.md

 Our repo contains the following:
 - Our paper 'the_country_battle_paper' explaining in depth our approach and conclusions
 - An images folder containing the images used in the paper
+- A datasets folder containing csv extractions from out database
+- A music charts folder containing the top music charts of the three countries
 - This README file which contains links to the necessary sources